 The number of sand bass you can catch is all determined by the bait you use for sand bass fishing.
 Wondering which is the bait that will help you catch a ton of them?
 Let’s review the best bait that you can use in sand bass fishing.
 Baits can either be artificial or live.

 Sand bass feeds mostly on fish.
 Well, you just got yourself the answer to what is the best bait for sand bass.
 Which is the best species of fish to be used as a bait for sand bass then?
 But what species does sand bass really like to feed on?
 I know you are asking yourself those two questions, and you just got yourself an idea of what the best bait is.
 Live fishing bait is the secret towards a successful sand bass fishing.
-Live minnows for sand bass fishing.
+On the other hand, Live minnows for sand bass fishing.

-Live minnows got to be the best sand bass baits.
+The Live minnows got to be the best sand bass baits.
 I mean which hungry sand bass can resist live minnows?
 All you need to do is to equip live minnows bait with pulleys of lightweight.
 You are supposed to hitch the live minnow at the edge and let the line sink through the water where you suppose the sand bass are located at that particular time.
 There the live minnow bait will be swimming ready to get a bit from a hungry sand bass.

 With live minnow bait, you can never go wrong about catching a sand bass.
 Why are live minnows the best bait for sand bass fishing?
 Minnows are like sand bass staple food.
 So if they come across one, it’s a party for them.
 You’ll just be using its food to catch your food.
 For sand bass fishing, never forget to carry yourself a minnow net because you got to trap to fish.